Posted on July 28,2018

 Q&A: Locals & Landmarks

-As featured in the latest Downtown Rochester E-Newsletter, we asked Rochester native, videographer extraordinaire, and new co-owner of Downtown Rochester art studio Canvas & Chardonnay, Tyler Aug, to tell us about his favorite Downtown landmark.
+As featured in the June issue of the Downtown Rochester Newsletter, we asked Rochester native, videographer extraordinaire, and new co-owner of Downtown Rochester art studio Canvas & Chardonnay, Tyler Aug, to tell us about his favorite Downtown landmark.

 Q: Okay, Tyler.
 Your Instagram is full of fun mid-century modern architecture, art, and fun spots in Rochester.
 Do you have a favorite Downtown landmark to film or photograph?